Raoulito/Raoulito/README.md

 - 👋 Hi, I’m @Raoulito !
 - 👀 I’m interested in ... learning coding.
-- 🌱 I’m currently learning ... html and css.
+- 🌱 I’m currently learning ... html, css and js.
 - 💞️ I’m looking to collaborate on ... projects, but later.
 - 📫 How to reach me ...
 HERE !